jackel119/DoCSocQuestionnaireResults2017/REPORT.md

 This category of events is a difficult one for us to work on, as the events themselves are run by our sponsors.
 We're happy that overall people seemed to enjoy them, however we've also passed on feedback onto our sponsors in order for them to provide a better experience for our students during their workshops and talks this year.

 ### Ice Skating
 **Ice Skating** was also _extremely_ well received - many praised the large discounts and the opportunity to relax and socialise with others in the context of enjoying a seasonal activity.
-We're looking to do more of these social events this year, see the Looking Ahead section.
+We're looking to do more of these social events this year, stay tuned.

 ### Web Development Workshops
 **Web Development Workshops** were something that we tried running for the first time this year, and we've had feedback ranging from extremely positive to, well, dull.
 We understood that it initially had a lot of momentum starting out, but fizzled out after the first few lectures due to lack of organization, poor attendence and slow pacing.
 We're hoping to use the lessons we've learnt to improve and restructure these workshops to make them more engaging and valuable this year.

-__
+___

 We also received some&hellip; _interesting_ responses about events: